gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 -rw-r--r--   1   staff   588  2 Sep 10:47 rootca.conf
 ```

 Copy the `105783B5AA8C-cert.pem` and `device.key` to `<clone repo>/firmware/data/cloud` folder.
-As the configuration is expecting `device-cert.pem` as the certificate I would rename it to that during the copy process.
+As the configuration is expecting `device-cert.pem` as the certificate file name I would rename it to that during the copy process.

 ```shell
 ▶ cp 105783B5AA8C-cert.pem <clone repo>/firmware/data/cloud/device-cert.pem